ibexa/documentation-developer/docs/cookbook/displaying_children_of_a_content_item.md

 # Displaying children of a Content item

 One of the basic design tasks you may need to complete when creating your website is configuring one page to display all of its children.
-Examples are having a blog display blog posts, or a folder that shows all articles it contains.
+For example you can have a blog display blog posts, or a folder show all articles it contains.

 There are two ways to make a Content item display its children: